Actis: A Strictly Local Union-Find Decoder: Background

 \subsection{UF}

 Conceptually, UF groups defects into spatial clusters then finds a correction only from edges within a cluster.
 UF keeps the total size of all clusters small to ensure the correction is small.
 The algorithm comprises the following stages: \begin{enumerate} \item \textbf{Syndrome Validation} An active cluster nucleates at each defect which grows outward in all directions at the same speed. \item \textbf{Spanning Forest Growth} A spanning tree is grown within each cluster.
-In our modification of UF, this stage comes for free. \item \textbf{Peeling} Each edge of each tree is peeled i.e. removed from the tree and included or excluded from the correction depending on the syndrome. \end{enumerate}
+Using our parity-calculation scheme, this stage comes for free. \item \textbf{Peeling} Each edge of each tree is peeled i.e.\ removed from the tree and included or excluded from the correction depending on the syndrome. \end{enumerate}